kuexiong/rvu-tracker/DesignDocuments/userStories.md

 ### Edit Patient*
 As a registered user, I want to be able to edit my existing patient data.

+### Delete Patient*
+As a registered user, I want to be able to delete an existing patient data.

 ### Change Status of Report*
 As a registered user, I want to be able to change the status of reports as I complete them.